Vaccines for COVID-19 help your body make the antibodies needed for your immune system to fight off the virus if you are exposed to it.

 Currently there are three vaccines (developed by Pfizer, Moderna, and Johnson & Johnson) that have received Emergency Authorization Use in the United States by the Food and Drug Administration.
 Other pharmaceutical companies are working on additional vaccines.

-The approved vaccines, which were shown in clinical trials to be more than 95% effective, are being distributed in phases.
+The approved vaccines have been shown in clinical trials to be more than 95% effective.

 Who Is Eligible to Receive the Vaccine?

 All individuals ages 12 and older are now eligible for the COVID-19 vaccine.

 Camden City residents may make appointments at the Salvation Army Ray and Joan Kroc Community Center in Camden’s Cramer Hill section.
 Please visit the Kroc Center Vaccination and Education Center page for instructions on making an appointment.

 Camden County’s vaccination site at the Camden County College Blackwood Campus has closed as of July 1, 2021.

 COVID vaccines are now widely available, and most pharmacies in the United States offer them.
 To find a New Jersey location that provides vaccinations, please visit the NJ Vaccine Appointment Finder.